mdjahidhasan009/SQL/select.md

 ```
 where UR stands for "uncommitted read".

-If used on table that has record modiﬁcations going on might have unpredictable results.
+If used on table that has record modifications going on might have unpredictable results.

 ## Selecting with Aggregate functions
 ### Average